-- Oral Presentations such as a persuasive speech or a debate - Visual Presentations such as an annotated poster or a digital presentation - Topic Tests - Text Responses
+- Oral presentations such as a persuasive speech or a debate - Visual presentations such as an annotated poster or a digital presentation - Topic tests - Text responses

-- Analytical Responses
+- Analytical responses

-- Creative Responses
+- Creative responses

-- Writing Folio
+- Writing folio

-- End of Year Examination
+- Examination

 After completing Year 9 English, students continue to build and refine knowledge and skills in Year 10 English as a core subject.
-In Year 10, students will have the opportunity to become familiar with the different English pathway options offered at VCE- English and EAL, Literature and English Language.
+In Year 10, students will have the opportunity to become familiar with the different English pathway options offered at VCE: English and EAL, Literature and English Language.